nerd1951/cpp-gtest-proj/README.md

 # proj-template-cpp-gtest
-A basic C++ project template using google test for unit testing
+A basic C++ project template using CMake and google test for unit testing